ccollicutt/falcoctl-demo/README.md

 2. Set up the falcoctl index and configuration
 3. Create a systemd service for falcoctl
 4. Create and push custom Falco rules to an OCI registry
-5. Configure falcoctl to follow those rules
+5. Configure falcoctl to follow those rules by editing the falcoctl config file
 6. Verify the rules are pulled and installed correctly

 Set the environment variables and run the script.